baihuqian/baihuqian.github.io/_posts/Python/2018-02-11-python-lists-tuples-sets-dicts.md

 An empty list is evaluated to `False`, all non-empty lists are `True`.

+## How are lists implemented in CPython?
+CPython’s lists are really variable-length arrays, not Lisp-style linked lists.
+The implementation uses a contiguous array of references to other objects, and keeps a pointer to this array and the array’s length in a list head structure.

+This makes indexing a list a[i] an operation whose cost is independent of the size of the list or the value of the index.

+When items are appended or inserted, the array of references is resized.
+Some cleverness is applied to improve the performance of appending items repeatedly; when the array must be grown, some extra space is allocated so the next few times don’t require an actual resize.

 ## List Operations
 * Index are zero-based.
 * Negative index is counting backwards from the end.
 Much like `a_list[-n] == a_list[len(a_list)-n]`.